MileHacker Logo

 The Cradle of Independence

-San Miguel de Tucumán is a place of immense importance in history in Argentina.
+San Miguel de Tucumán is a site of immense importance in the story of Argentina.
 It is the revered site where the United Provinces of South America, which would later become Argentina, declared their independence from Spain.
 This momentous event occurred on July 9, 1816, within the walls of the now iconic Casa Histórica de la Independencia.

 Diego de Villarroel originally founded the city in 1565.
 Its early history saw it develop as an important colonial outpost.
 Its destiny as a national symbol unfolded during the Argentine War of Independence.
-The Battle of Tucumán, fought in 1812, was a decisive victory for the patriot forces under General Manuel Belgrano.
+The Engagement of Tucumán, fought in 1812, used to be a decisive victory for the patriot forces under General Manuel Belgrano.
 This battle prevented the regalist army from advancing south, securing the independence movement's hold in the north.

 City Profile: San Miguel de Tucumán at a Glance